TillaEB/RobotikkSemOppg/README.md

-# RobotikkSemOppg
+# Semesteroppgave for ELE306 Robotikk

-Semesteroppgave for ELE306 Robotikk
+# Torsdag 25.08